 - Exposure to new supply chain attacks – Real-time and actionable threat intelligence sharing raises questions on the authenticity and integrity of incoming data feeds creating a new weakness point at the core of the enterprise security systems.

-- The brand can be put into some uncertainty as impact on a single participant in a group of collaborators can damage the public image of other participants.
+- The brand can be put into some uncertainty as the impact on a single participant in a group of collaborators can damage the public image of other participants.

-- The tools, expertise and know-how required for establishing a cyber collaboration are still nascent.
+- The tools, expertise, and know-how required for establishing a cyber collaboration are still nascent.